DRAFT

 “The culture of DRAFT is created by the students of DRAFT.
 It’s yours and it’s up to you.
 You built something powerful, something new, something beautiful together this week.
 Now you know what you can create with others when you join together in this spirit.
 Be ready and keep building.”

-DRAFT is offered free of charge to invited students.
-There are a limited number of spots for each year’s cohort, and spots are offered on a first-come first-served basis.
-Students are accepted for the program until we have reached capacity.
+DRAFT is offered FREE of charge to invited students!
+There are a limited number of spots for each year’s cohort and spots are offered on a first-come, first-served basis.
+You can apply to DRAFT 2026 here.

 DRAFT consists of these components:

-1. On Campus component.
-Students stay on Southwestern’s campus for a week during the summer (August 12th-16th).
+- On Campus component.
+Students stay on Southwestern’s campus for a week during the summer (June 22st-June 27th).
 Students will participate in daily activities and exercises that provide immersive learning experiences.
 Additionally students will attend social events on campus and around Georgetown.
-There are numerous opportunities for DRAFT students to meet with Southwestern students and faculty.

-2. Online component.
-The on-campus experience is followed by a three-week online portion.
-Students will write short essays each week.
+- Online component.
+The on-campus experience is followed by a three-week online portion where students will write short essays each week with our DRAFT Student Coordinators.

-Students enrolled in the DRAFT program will receive a Chromebook.
-Upon the successful completion of the summer DRAFT program, students will keep their Chromebooks.
+Students enrolled in the DRAFT program will receive a FREE electronic device upon their successful completion of the summer week portion of the program.

 Questions

-Questions regarding the DRAFT program can be directed to the following faculty:
+Questions regarding the DRAFT program can be directed to the following faculty & staff:

 Professor of Spanish